 Phase 2: “Exploitation” (Day #104 – Day #315) — in this phase, the mice doubled in number every 55 days.
-The doubling continued until day #315 but after that, the growth rate decreased to doubling every 145 days (so, the growth rate slowed down by factor 3).
-Similarly to the Norway rats from the previous experiments, the mice also didn’t have a preference to populate the space uniformly, but rather, they were cluttering in specific areas of the cage and creating “mice cities.”
+The doubling continued until day #315 but after that, the growth rate decreased to doubling every 145 days (so, the growth rate slowed down by factor 3) Similarly to the Norway rats from the previous experiments, the mice also didn’t have a preference to populate the space uniformly, but rather, they were cluttering in specific areas of the cage and creating “mice cities.”

 Moreover, since mice preferred to socialize while foraging, only some of the containers with food and water were ever used (and usually, used by multiple mice at a time) while some other containers were completely abandoned.
-Since there were too many males per square meter, the dominant males no longer had power to constantly protect their territory and their females from other males.
-The females were then forced to defend the nests by themselves, even while feeding the newborns, which led to the increase of stress and aggressive behavior in females as well.
+Since there were too many males per square meter, the dominant males no longer had the power to constantly protect their territory and their females from other males.
+The females were then forced to defend the nests by themselves, even while feeding the newborns, which led to an increase in stress and aggressive behaviour in females as well.

 For their male counterparts, Calhoun coined the term “the beautiful ones.”
-These males were not interested in making any sexual advances towards females and they didn’t engage in fighting, thus their pelage was impeccable.
-They were mostly interesting in sleeping, eating, drinking, and grooming, which meant no social engagement at all.
+These males were not interested in making any sexual advances toward females and they didn’t engage in fighting, thus their pelage was impeccable.
+They were mostly interested in sleeping, eating, drinking, and grooming, which meant no social engagement at all.
 The growth of the population stopped completely at this point, and the population started decreasing in size.
 The last male died around day #1780 of the experiment, which sealed the fate of the population.